 The Burning Bush:

-What Happened First in The Passover Story?
-A great math activity is to ask the children to organize the sequance of the story in order.
+What happened in the passover story?
+A great math activity is to ask the children to organize the sequence of the story in order.